 - Allow the smear to air dry out of direct sunlight.

 - Do not cover the smear with a glass slide or cover slip.
 Damp larval remains act like glue making removal of the cover in the laboratory almost impossible without shattering the glass.

-- Dried larval remains (scales) are difficult to smear and don't adhere to the slide.
+- Dried larval remains (scales) are difficult to smear and don't stick to the slide.
 A scale mixed with a drop of distilled water and smeared when soft, overcomes this problem.
 Alternatively, the dried remains should be forwarded to the laboratory in a small, clean and unused vial.

 - The comb must not contain any honey.

 - Wrap the comb in absorbent paper towel.
 Don't use plastic wrap or airtight containers because condensation will cause fungi and moulds to grow making it difficult for the laboratory diagnostician to find the suspect larvae.